manzune/AdvancedDealing/README.md

 * Change dealer signing fee
 * Product pickup at dead drops
 * Customizable quality bonus
-* New deal related actions and behavior for dealers and customers
+* More deal related actions and behavior for dealers and customers

 <sub>Any ideas?
 Let me know!</sub>